microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAttributeSet.md

 This example update an attribute set using MaxAttributesPerSet.

 - `Id` parameter specifies the name of the attribute set.
+You can `Get-EntraBetaAttributeSet` to get more details.
 - `MaxAttributesPerSet` parameter specifies the maximum number of custom security attributes.

 ## Parameters

 ### -Description

-Description for the attribute set.
+Description of the attribute set, up to 128 characters long, including Unicode characters.
+This description can be changed later.

 ```yaml
 Type: System.String